mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When selecting a writable server for the first attempt of a retryable write
-operation, drivers MUST raise a client-side error if the server’s maximum wire
+operation, drivers MUST raise a client-side error if the server's maximum wire
 version does not support retryable writes.
 It is still possible that a 3.6
 server may not support retryable writes if the
 ``{setFeatureCompatibilityVersion: 3.6}`` admin command has not been run on the